All Episodes

 Never, never, never, never.

-Who examines why is it that the watchdogs are simply accepted as infallible instantly after they publish something?
+Who examines, why is it that the watchdogs are simply accepted as infallible instantly after they publish something?

-Uh it's amazing what people who really wanted to learn about this could learn if you just visit my website or even better, listen to the program.
+It's amazing what people who really wanted to learn about this could learn.

-Uh when they play the excerpt, I'm talking to caller and I say, yeah, phony soldiers.
+When they play the excerpt, I'm talking to caller and I say, yeah, phony soldiers.

 From that, we've got this.

-We've got denunciations on the House floor.
+We've got denunciations on the House floor or on the House floor.

-They've been asking uh guests, what is why why are we focusing on Limbaugh here in the move on?
+All morning long on MSNBC, they've been asking their guests, why are we focusing on Limbaugh here in the move on that?

 And that's the crux of this.